-Saj leads cyber innovation at Plexal and is the programme director for LORCA.
+Saj leads cyber innovation at Plexal and is the director of LORCA.

 His work at LORCA involves facilitating collaboration between startups, scaleups, government, academia and a cross-section of industry to understand their needs now and in the future.